Leadership Academy Plus starts with the 6-day Leadership Academy Institute and continues throughout the 2023-24 school year.

 Leadership Academy Plus starts with the 6-day Leadership Academy Institute with sessions focused on change management/strategic planning, leading effective adult teams, managing a data-driven culture, and strengthening school culture.
 Participants will create Strategic Plans based on their role within the school and their individual strengths and areas of growth.

-During the school year, participants will join 6 Forums for ongoing professional learning, cohort problem solving, and continued progress monitoring of their Strategic Plan (6 per school year).
+During the school year, participants will join Forums for ongoing professional learning, cohort problem solving, and continued progress monitoring of their Strategic Plan (6 per school year).
 Forums will take place monthly from November – April (exact dates TBD).
-Forums will include 3.5 hours of content followed by 3 hours of group office hours or individual 1:1 problem solving with an advisor.
+Forums will include 3 hours of content and three optional, individual 1:1 problem solving sessions with an advisor.

 - Gain a deep understanding of the research behind leadership in high-performing schools